tomasgreen/Snurra/README.md

 ## P.S

 Apparently this library does not work with IE, at all.
 Something to do with adding classes to SVG's or even animating SVG's.
-Not sure how this happend but I'll look in to it at some point.
+This is new to me, don't really know how that happend but it's not someting I'll fix.
+So any IE fan will have to wait for EDGE or use selectize (it it works?).
 ---

 ### Snurra and destroy!